‘General Hospital’ Spoilers: Julian Resurrected For Easter!

 Alexis Stunned

-Other General Hospital spoilers for that same week say, on Tuesday, April 11, Alexis tries to put the pieces together.
+Other General Hospital spoilers for that same week state that on Tuesday, April 11, Alexis tries to put the pieces together.
 It’s not clear if she’s trying to piece together what happened to Julian the night he grappled with Liv Jerome (Tonja Walker) and fell or if she’s trying to pick up the pieces of her life after accepting that Julian is dead.
 Either way, Alexis is due for a major life adjustment.

 On Friday, April 14, it’s Easter in Port Charles and Jason and Sam take their kids to an Easter egg hunt.
 Looks like the town is celebrating the holiday and residents are out in force to partake of the ritual.
 But General Hospital spoilers for that day also say that Alexis is stunned.
-That leads to some speculation that Julian is risen from the dead – and of all days, it happens on Easter.
+That leads to some speculation that Julian has risen from the dead – and of all days, it happens on Easter.
 GH writers are funny.

 Has anyone seen this man from Port Charles, NY?
 Goes by Julian Jerome.
 Beloved & missed by many. ????
 Hoping for his safe return. #Julexis #GH pic.twitter.com/hWFXbaLFxi